Advice for Dealing with Death and Grief While in Recovery

 Get moving.
 Exercise may be the last thing you want to do when you’re grieving, but it can help to get physical.
 Make time for hobbies you enjoy.
 Those might include running or kayaking or simply walking outside.
 The idea is to get outside, both physically and mentally.
 Get outside and enjoy the sunshine and fresh air.
 Get out of your own head and focus on something physical as a way to take a break from your grief.

 Eat healthily.
 You may not feel much like eating in the midst of your grief, but it’s critical to maintain a healthy diet.
-If you’re not eating well, it’s even more difficult to think clearly and stay strong enough to resist the temptation to use drugs and alcohol again.
+If you’re not eating well, it’s even more difficult to think clearly and stay strong enough to resist the temptation to use drugs and alcohol again while having eating problems.
 Good nutrition will give you the physical and mental strength you need to deal with stress.
 You might ask a friend or relative to help you prepare meals and eat with you.

 Go to a meeting.
 12 step programs are the cornerstone of recovery for millions of addicts.
 Even if you’ve been sober for years and haven’t attended a meeting recently, that support network can help you process your grief in healthy ways.
 Fellow addicts in recovery can help guide you through the sadness and loss in ways that don’t threaten your sobriety.